Surf the Edge of Options Expiration and Assignment

 A man in a coffee shop goes over options expiration possibilities

-Let’s talk the reality of options scenarios that'll make you either diamond hands or faceplant into your keyboard.
+Let’s talk the reality of options scenarios that'll make you diamond hands or faceplant into your keyboard.

-The ITM Call
+The In-The-Money Call

-The OTM Put
+The Out-Of-The-Money Put

 Expiration Day Showdown